All-New X-Men: Yesterday's X-Men

 Shocked to see his younger self and Jean, Cyclops wonders if they are a psychic illusion.
 He realizes that they are real and lack context to the position he is in.
 His thoughts cause Jean's latent telepathy to activate and she hears him admit that he killed Xavier.
 Unable to control her telepathy and overwhelmed, she reveals that Cyclops killed Xavier and lashes out with her telekinesis; Cyclops's visor is knocked away and, unable to control his optic blasts, he levels the area, before Magik is able to extract him and Magneto.
 The young X-Men are confused by Magneto's willingness to flee from a fight and surprised that Cyclops attacked them.
 The team returns to the Jean Grey School to return to their time, disconcerted by what they've seen, but find that the present version of Beast has gone into cardiac arrest.

-While the present Cyclops recruits a new mutant whose power involves gradual evolution and shapeshifting to develop the mutant powers of others in his vicinity, the temporally-relocated Jean uses her new telepathy to help the two Hanks make mental contact with each other.
-After Beast is convinced to tell Jean about what she will experience in the future, Hank manages to determine a means of treating his future self's condition.
-Out in the courtyard, Scott is uncomfortable about the harsh stares he is receiving from the other mutants, and is nearly pushed to tears when Wolverine publicly threatens to kill him unless someone steps in (to which no one does), before the two Hanks emerge from the school, the older Hank now fully cured and reverted to a more human-like appearance.
-Although Wolverine is in favour of the original team returning to the past where Xavier can erase their memories, Jean refuses to depart until they have saved the future, with the rest of the team agreeing with her except for Angel, who wonders where his present self is in this scenario before voting.
-With Kitty Pryde volunteering to take responsibility for the old team, past Scott attempts to talk to Jean, but she orders him to stay away from her.
+While the present Cyclops recruits Benjamin Deeds (a mutant who can mimic the appearance of others), the temporally-relocated Jean uses her telepathy to help the two Hanks make mental contact with each other.
+The two emerge from the school, the older Hank reverted to a more human-like appearance.
+Although Wolverine is in favour of the original team returning to the past and having their memories erased, Jean refuses to depart until they have saved the future.
+Scott attempts to talk to Jean, but she orders him to stay away from her.